Stay updated with our latest news and events | Click here to subscribe to our newsletter

 Joyce Chrunik-Rudiak

-Joyce Chrunik-Rudiak is a retired, school teacher who spent 28 years of her 37-year teaching career teaching grade one in the Ukrainian Bilingual Program in Sherwood Park.
-She’s been an UCWLC (Ukrainian Catholic Women’s League of Canada) member for 25 years, a secretary, vice-president and president with the St. Nicholas UCWLC Branch, UCWLC Eparchial President for four years and now is the chair of the Museum Committee and President of the newly incorporated Ukrainian Museum UCWLC (Alberta) Society.
+Joyce Chrunik-Rudiak is the chair of the UCWLC Museum Committee, and President of the newly incorporated Ukrainian Museum UCWLC (Alberta) Society.
+She is a retired school teacher who spent 28 years of her 37-year teaching career teaching grade one in the Ukrainian Bilingual Program in Sherwood Park.
+She’s been an UCWLC (Ukrainian Catholic Women’s League of Canada) member for 25 years serving a secretary, vice-president, and president with the St. Nicholas UCWLC Branch, and UCWLC Eparchial President for four years.
 She is currently taking courses towards an AMA (Alberta Museums Association) Certificate.

 Gordon Yaremchuk

-Gordon Yaremchuk is a 4th generation Ukrainian-Canadian originally from Myrnam, Alberta.
+Gordon Yaremchuk is the Executive Director, Friends of the Ukrainian Village Society, which supports the activities of the Ukrainian Cultural Heritage Village.
+He is a 4th generation Ukrainian-Canadian, originally from Myrnam, Alberta.
 He is a former historical interpreter, researcher, volunteer, and President of the Friends of the Ukrainian Village Society.
-Gordon is currently serving in his 6th year as Executive Director of the Friends Society.

 Dr. Larisa Sembaliuk Cheladyn